po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/16-Stu_Models-Instance-Methods/README.md

 * It's done when the new schema has three properties: `title`, `author`, and `price`

-* It's done when I assign a function to the methods object of the `bookSchema` that reduces the price by 50 percent and console logs the title of the book and the reduced price.
+* It's done when I assign a function named `getDiscount` to the methods object of the `bookSchema` that reduces the price by 50 percent and console logs the title of the book and the reduced price.

 * It's done when I have created a model named `Book`.

 * It's done when I have created an instance of the model, or document, named `discountedBook`.

-* It's done when I test the instance method by running `Book.js`.
+* It's done when I test the instance method by running `node models/Book.js`.

 * It's down when the price of `discountedBook` is reduced by 50 percent and the results logged to the console.

 ---